dannyledger/practice-projects/datacamp projects/README.md

-This directory contains some of my early Python work.
-Primarily following the datacamp career tracks ('associate data scientist' and 'data scientist').
+This directory contains practice files, primarily from the datacamp career tracks ('associate data scientist' and 'data scientist').